xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

 ### Landmark Detection

-- In some of the computer vision problems you will need to output some points.
+- In some of the computer vision problems you will need to output X, Y coordinates of some important points and images.
 That is called **landmark detection**.

 - For example, if you are working in a face recognition problem you might want some points on the face like corners of the eyes, corners of the mouth, and corners of the nose and so on.
 This can help in a lot of application like detecting the pose of the face.

-- Y shape for the face recognition problem that needs to output 64 landmarks:
+- For example, the output Y shape for the face recognition problem that needs to output 64 more landmarks:

   - ```
     Y = [